GradientSpaces/Rectified-Point-Flow/README.md

 **Slow dataset I/O**: We find that the flow model training can be bound by the I/O. This typically leads to a low GPU utilization (e.g., < 80%).
 We've optimized the setting based on our systems (one node of 8xH100 with 112 CPU cores) and you may need to adjust based on your environments.
 Here are the recommendations:

-- Increase the number of threads per worker: Modify `num_threads` in `rectified_point_flow/data/dataset.py` (default: 2).
+- More threads per worker: Modify `num_threads=2` in [rectified_point_flow/data/dataset.py](rectified_point_flow/data/dataset.py).
-- Increase number of workers per GPU: Set `data.num_workers=32` or higher based on your CPU cores.
+- More workers per GPU: Set `data.num_workers=32` or higher based on your CPU cores.
-- Use point-cloud-utils for faster point sampling: Enable with `USE_PCU=1 python train.py ...` (requires [point-cloud-utils](https://github.com/fwilliams/point-cloud-utils) installed).
+- Use [point-cloud-utils](https://github.com/fwilliams/point-cloud-utils) for faster point sampling: Enable with `USE_PCU=1 python train.py ...`.
 - Use HDF5 format and store the files on faster storage (e.g., SSD or NVMe).

-**Loss overflow**: We do find some numerical instability during training, especially loss overflow to NaN.
+**Loss overflow**: We do find numerical instabilities during training, especially loss overflowing to NaN.
 If you encounter this when training, you may try to use `bf16` precision by adding `trainer.precision=bf16`.

 ## ☑️ Todo List
 - [x] Release model & demo code